Bhatta6190/Wave-Optics/Intereference-of-Spherical-waves/README.md

 # Exact Interference of Spherical Waves

-This directory contains code, tasks, and observations for simulating and analyzing the interference of spherical waves emitted by multiple sources.
-The project explores how wave patterns form and evolve under different configurations and distances.
+This directory contains code, tasks, and observations for simulating and analyzing the interference of spherical waves emitted by multiple sources as a part of graduate level optics course.
+The work explores how wave patterns form and evolve under different configurations and distances.

 ## Features
 - **Wave Interference Simulation**: Models interference patterns for multiple spherical wave sources.